yiil/final-apidocs/beta/resources/approle.md

 # appRole resource type

 Represents an application role that may be requested by a client application calling another application or that may be used to assign an application to users or groups in a specified application role.
-The **appRoles** property of the [ServicePrincipal] entity and of the [Application] entity is a collection of **AppRole**.
+The **appRoles** property of the [servicePrincipal](serviceprincipal.md) entity and of the [application](application.md) entity is a collection of **AppRole**.

 ### JSON representation